WinVector/Examples/LogisticOmit/margin_recovery.md

 | 0   | 1   | TRUE  |
 | 1   | 1   | TRUE  |

+Note: we are using upper case names for *random variables* and lower case names for coresponding *values of these variables*.

 ### The Example Data

 Let’s specify the joint probability distribution of our two explanatory